maarxx/SmarterScheduling/README.md

 This is probably the behavior that you want anyway.
 You are certainly no worse off than removing their legs.
 In many cases, this behavior is powerful enough to pull a pawn through an addiction and keep both their legs intact.

 Consider temporarily installing a production workbench inside Joy to keep them busy and productive, with a stockpile so that other pawns haul in the supplies they'll need.

+#### Other Edge Cases I've Probably Forgotten

+There's other edge cases here that we handle pretty well.
+If you've got any head for reading a little code, the actual implementation is pretty human-readable.
+You can find it over here: [the actual code routine](./SmarterScheduling/SmarterScheduling/MapComponent_SmarterScheduling.cs#L587-L808)

 # How to Install